Search this site

 Short bio:

-Nashville-by-way-of-Chicago songwriter Ovven (pronounced oven) is the indie rock/alt-country project of Owen Burton.
-Defined by wry lyrics, restless guitars, and a refusal to smooth over life’s contradictions, their critically acclaimed debut LP, Gnawing at the Cord was produced by Alex Farrar (MJ Lenderman, Wednesday, Indigo De Souza).
+Nashville's Ovven (pronounced oven) is the indie rock/alt-country project of Owen Burton.
+Their debut album, Gnawing at the Cord, was hailed as "a fuzz-guitar, alt-country tour-de-force" (the Indie Scene); "an instant classic" (SiriusXM Outlaw Country); "compulsively relistenable" (Steven Hyden); and was produced by Alex Farrar (MJ Lenderman, Wednesday, Indigo De Souza).

 Long bio: